Table of contents

 Day 2: Keep Trading

 Same as Day 1.
 Trade your session.
 You're building cumulative profit (or recovering from a Day 1 loss).
 No individual daily profit requirement exists on the funded Pro account.
-That's the whole point of the February change.
+Only the cycle total counts.

 Day 3: Payout Window Opens

 After Day 3's session closes, you're eligible to request a payout.
-Two conditions must be met:
+Three conditions must be met:

-If both conditions check out, submit your request.
+If all three check out, submit your request.
 Lucid processes it.
 The cycle resets the next day.

 If you haven't hit the profit goal by Day 3, keep trading.
 The cycle doesn't expire.
 You stay in Day 4, Day 5, however long it takes.
 You're just not eligible for a payout until the goal is met.